shariq1989/cookbook/content/recipe/yakni.md

 #### DIRECTIONS
 1. In the [Instant Pot](https://amzn.to/3qLtTEw), warm the ghee on saute mode.
 Then add the onions and cook until they become translucent and soften.
 2. While the onions are cooking, add the spices, apart from salt, to the [spice infuser](https://amzn.to/38zcQ2w).
 Set aside.
-3. Add the garlic, ginger, and cinnamon stick to the Instant Pot and let it cook until aromatic.
+3. Add the garlic, ginger, green chili, and cinnamon stick to the Instant Pot and let it cook until aromatic.
 4. Next, add the goat and let it fry, stirring continuously, for about 1 minute.
 5. Combine the water and salt with the other ingredients and stir.
 6. Lastly, add the spice infuser to the Instant Pot, secure the lid, and cook on manual high pressure for 1 hour with a quick release.